 However, some telehealth services will still be covered regardless of location, including mental/behavioral health, certain dialysis-related visits, and acute stroke evaluations.

-No. Some services will continue to be covered, related to behavioral health, home dialysis oversight, or urgent conditions (e.g., stroke evaluation).
+No. Even under the current federal rules, some services will continue to be covered, related to behavioral health, home dialysis oversight, or urgent conditions (e.g., stroke evaluation).

 Medicare Advantage plans may offer telehealth benefits beyond what Original Medicare covers.
-Always check your plan documents or contact your plan to see if your telehealth services are still included.
+Always check your plan documents or contact your plan to confirm your coverage.

 Note: This page is informational and not a substitute for professional medical or insurance advice.
 Coverage depends on many factors such as location, type of service, and your plan.